#1 Forgetting the original goal

-But even on a smaller scale, where is Cocytus at when his master greatly dishonors a brave warrior in a duel?
+But even on a smaller scale, where is Cocytus at when his master dishonors a brave warrior in a duel?
 Why is Sebas still accepting anything his master does, even as it goes against the will of his true creator?
 Overlord is slowly becoming Edgelord, and the blame lies with an author desperate to coddle and protect his precious skeleton boy from the consequences of his actions.

 #4 Side-characters without purpose

-There are like 20 phenomenal characters all sitting around Momonga’s fortress doing bloody nothing.
+There are like 20 phenomenal characters all sitting around Momonga’s fortress doing nothing.
 Even when they get a little chore, like the dark elf kid being ordered to mess up a troll in the forest, Momonga still personally accompanies them and does most of the work.
-He hogs every bloody scene and still finds a way to be utterly stagnant in his character development.
+He hogs every damn scene and still finds a way to be utterly stagnant in his character development.